JacobDuan666/MY_NAME_IS_HACK/Readme.md

 **For run:**

 For run please install Python3 and module easygui

-Python3:
-python.org
+Python3: python.org

 After you install Python

-pip3 install easygui
+run "pip3 install easygui" in your terminal

-Then you can run:
+Then you can run "python3 HUGEHARD System.py" for using the system simulator
-python3 file.py

 ------------------------------------------------------------------------------------
 **Caution:**

-You need to install Python3 and module easygui first Do not look at the source code of the file
+You need to install Python3 and module easygui first

+Do not look at the source code of the file

 The file will only be used for this game

-Don't use your real email or name while you are playing the game It might take a while to run the game
+Don't use your real email or name while you are playing the game

+It might take a while to run the game

 ------------------------------------------------------------------------------------